Caption manager

 Example

 The video is displayed by the standard Gutenberg video player.
-After that, other players based on a WordPress plugins will be shown.
+After that, other players based on WordPress plugins will be shown.

 Video of Dr Aseem Malhotra interviewed by Joe Rogan, 23 April 2023